bigblueswope/cbdefense_policy_automation/README.txt

 This is a python tool to allow one to easily:
-1. Export the contents of a Cb Defense policy to a JSON file.
-2. Import a CSV full of Cb Defense rules to a policy in a CbD instance.
+1. Import a CSV full of Cb Defense rules to a policy in a CbD instance.
-3. Import a JSON file containing an entire Cb Defense policy
+2. Import a JSON file containing an entire Cb Defense policy
+3. Export the contents of a Cb Defense policy to a JSON file.
 4. Transfer a policy from one Cb Defense organization to another.

 The tool requires one to have a recent version of the Python library 'requests' installed.
-	To install 'requests' try the following command: sudo pip install requests --update
+	To install 'requests' try the following command: sudo pip install requests --upgrade

+If you try to use pip and are told "sudo: pip: command not found" install pip using:
+	sudo easy_install pip

 The tool is comprised of 3 Python files policy_automation.py  policy_components.py  policy_framework.py